jh1777/OpenHabUI/README.md

 2. cloe git repo (`git clone ....`)
 3. run `npm i` in cloned folder
 4. start app using `ng serve`

+## Config
+The config.json is the main configuration of this UI.
+The OpenHab API URL must be configured as like `http://localhost:8080/rest`.
+Or whatever your host is.
+> Don't forget to setup OpenHab like described above Setup -> OpenHab section.
+Any `category` (like contact, temperature, motion etc.) is a fixed term for this application.
+File is separated into `groups` for categories, like mentioned above and a section for defining the `rooms`.
+`rooms.group` must be the openhab group name for the room you awant to see in the UI.
+Inside of that room every item that belongs to that group will be splitted into the `groups` by category.
+My example can be found and used as reference.
+More detailled description of that file will follow!

 # Angular Default Help